-The application deadline and notification dates for sophomore and junior admission to the College of Arts and Sciences and the School of Journalism and Mass Communication are available at www.admissions.unc.edu.
+The application deadline and notification dates for sophomore and junior admission to the College of Arts and Sciences and the School of Media and Journalism are available at www.admissions.unc.edu.
 The admission deadlines and notification dates for junior transfer applicants to the professional schools with programs in dental hygiene, clinical laboratory science, health policy and management, nursing, radiologic science, and biostatistics vary by department.
 Please contact the specific department for additional information.

 Appeals of Admissions Decisions